-- walking - mobile camera (e.g. for HTC Vive)
+- room - mobile camera located inside some bounds such as room (e.g. for HTC Vive).

-- looking from origin - immobile camera positioned at zero coordinates
+- looking around - immobile camera positioned at zero coordinates.

 The numeric parameter hover to click after denotes the period of time (in seconds) for an object, over which the VR reticle is hovered, to receive a mouse click event.
 Default Infinity means no hover-to-click conversion.